 Pan fried chicken livers

-This is a recipe for pan-fried chicken livers with onion and bacon served with rice and some tomato ketchup.
-What could be more delicious?!!
-This simple liver recipe is easy and quick to dish up.
+This is a recipe for pan-fried chicken livers with onion and bacon served with white rice and tomato ketchup.

 Chicken livers are a good source of iron and B12 and vitamin A, making them good for anaemia and eye health.